The 25 Best Core Exercises For Runners

 • Cool down with 5 minutes of easy jogging.

-It won’t be easy, but that’s the point.
+It’ll be tough, but that’s the whole idea.
 You’re conditioning your body to handle race pace more efficiently.
-One of the best things I ever did for my running was learning to embrace the discomfort.
+Learning to push through discomfort has been key to my running.
 It’s temporary, but the benefits are long-lasting.

 Recovery is Key

 I learned this the hard way: you can’t just train hard without caring for your body.
 Sometimes I pushed too hard, didn’t rest enough, and burned out before race day.
-Recovery is where the magic happens.
+Recovery is when real progress is made

 Before any race or serious run test, I take two full days off from exercise and focus on stretching and relaxing.
 I always feel anxious, but those days off make all the difference.